-- In case the XSCF unit is duplicated configuration, the setting automatically reflected to the standby XSCF.
+- In the M8000/M9000 servers, the setting automatically reflected to the standby XSCF.
 When there's a defect on the standby XSCF, it leads to an error and the setting will be reflected to the active XSCF only. - In case you stop the Telnet service, it will be reflected by using the rebootxscf(8) command to reset XSCF. - The current Telnet service state can be checked by using the showtelnet(8) command.